xebia-functional/fetch/docs/src/tut/index.md

 } yield (one, two)
 ```

-When running it, notice that the data source is only queried once.
+While running it, notice that the data source is only queried once.
 The next time the identity is requested it's served from the cache.

 ```tut:book
 val result: (String, String) = fetchTwice.runA[Eval].value